 Excess is the amount you pay us in the event of a claim being approved.
 Our excess applies per person, per event, per claim.

 You can choose the excess you want ($100, $200, $0), but be aware this will change the price of your initial premium.
+Our standard excess amount is $100 but you can decide to remove or double this amount through the purchase process.

 You need to be in Australia at the time of purchasing your insurance.
 If you are overseas, we are unable to offer you new or different insurance.
 You may be eligible to extend the dates of your existing cover, so shoot us an email and find out.